 Wasps are known to sting even when they are not provoked.
 Stings are painful and can cause an allergic reaction.
 In rare cases where wasps have stung inside the mouth and other sensitive areas, deaths have occurred.
-It is therefore vital that you do not attempt to remove the nest yourself.
+Therefore, it is vital to get a qualified professional to destroy the nest and not attempt to do it yourself.

 Wasp nests, unlike bee nests, often go unnoticed until they have reached a decent size.
 Because wasps do not swarm around the nest in the way that bees do, it may only be an increased wasp presence in your home or garden that alerts you to the existence of the nest.

 If you suspect you have a nest, try to work out where the wasps are coming from.
 The edges of roof boards can rot away and provide entrances for them, leading to nests being created in lofts, while the holes created to allow phone and cable lines into the house can lead to the creation of nests in wall cavities.

 Monitor the flight paths of returning wasps and you should be able to work out roughly where the entrance to the nest is likely to be.